thinkful-ei26/spaced-repetition-server-codey-ethan/README.md

 The server side of this project uses
  * Node with Express to handle routing
  * A MongoDB database hosted on mLab, with Mongoose for schema design and communicating with MongoDB
- * Passport with JWT to handle user authentication
+ * Passport with bCrypt and JWT to handle user authentication